f-forcher/blog-posts/Polynomial Chaos.md

 > from the composition of the derivative with itself, ie $\frac{d^2}{dt^2}(x)(t) = \frac{d}{dt}\big(\frac{d}{dt}(x)\big)(t)$.

 > [!TIP]
-> More in general, during our exploration it will sometimes be useful to consider the "type" of math expressions, analogous to types in computer science.
-I will use a pseudo-type-annotation
+> More in general, during our exploration it will sometimes be useful to consider the "type" of math expressions, analogous to
-> syntax that should be fairly intuitive.
+> types in computer science.
+I will use a pseudo type annotation syntax that should be fairly intuitive.
 >
 > In this simple example, both $x(t)$ and $x''(t)$ are `Real -> Real` scalar-valued functions of (scalar) time, while the "derivative operator"
 > $\frac{d^2}{dt^2}$ would have type `(Real -> Real) -> (Real -> Real)`[^2].

-[^2]: A more sophisticated model could represent the incompatibility of the units of measurements of the different types of `Real` scalar numbers above by using a kind of newtype pattern: `x(t): Time[Real] -> Position[Real]`, `x''(t): Time[Real] -> Acceleration[Real]`, `d^2/dt^2(f): (Time[Real] -> Position[Real]) -> (Time[Real] -> Acceleration[Real])`
+[^2]: A more sophisticated model could represent the incompatibility of the units of measurements of the different types of `Real` scalar numbers above by using a newtype pattern: `x(t): Time[Real] -> Position[Real]`, `x''(t): Time[Real] -> Acceleration[Real]`, `d^2/dt^2(f): (Time[Real] -> Position[Real]) -> (Time[Real] -> Acceleration[Real])`